JoshuaClaes/defectpl/README.md

 # DefectPl
 A unified package to calculate and plot optical properties of point defects in insulators and semiconductors.
+In this fork an extra function is added to determine the absoprtion spectrum.
+This this is roughly speaking the mirrored emission spectrum.

 [![image](https://img.shields.io/pypi/v/defectpl.svg)](https://pypi.python.org/pypi/defectpl)
 [![Downloads](https://static.pepy.tech/badge/defectpl)](https://pepy.tech/project/defectpl)